 For onshore leases on federal lands, the BLM regulations require lessees or operators to submit a surety or personal bond in an amount sufficient to ensure compliance with applicable requirements including plugging of wells, reclamation of the lease area and the restoration of land and surface waters adversely affected by lease operations upon abandonment or cessation of oil and gas operations.
 The agency solicited public comment on a potential increase in minimum bonding amounts to reflect inflation and higher decommissioning costs, but the agency withdrew the proposed rule.
 Bond coverage is required prior to BLM approval of any lease development activities and the requirement may be satisfied by a surety or personal bond posted by the lessee, sublessee or operator.
 In late 2018, BLM issued an instruction memorandum updating its policy on bond adequacy reviews, and requiring its field offices to review existing oil and gas bonds to determine whether the bond amount appropriately reflects the level of potential risk posed by the operator.
+However, a report by the Government Accountability Office in September 2019 found inconsistent application of the instruction memorandum, and concluded that the bonds held by BLM for well reclamation are insufficient - averaging only approximately US\$2,122 per well as of 2018 - when compared to average reclamation costs ranging from US\$20,000 to US\$145,000 per well.

 For offshore leases of federal outer continental shelf lands, BOEM requires general bonding and supplemental bonding that varies based on an annual review conducted by the BSEE of the lessee's decommissioning liability and an assessment by BOEM of the lessee's financial resources.
 In order to create better estimates of decommissioning costs, the BSEE issued a final rule in 2015 requiring lessees to submit certified summaries of the actual cost of decommissioning activities such as well plugging, platform removal and site clearance within 120 days of completion.
 In 2016, BOEM issued a Notice to Lessees (NTL) overhauling how it would interpret its supplemental bonding regulations and discontinuing to a significant extent the amount of self-insurance lessees could use to secure obligations under the lease.
-In 2017, BOEM temporarily suspended implementation of the NTL and is currently reviewing the policy.
-As of the time of this writing, the agency has not reissued the NTL or implemented any other change of the bonding regulations and is said to be re-evaluating whether a one-sizefits-all approach is appropriate.
+In 2017, BOEM temporarily suspended implementation of the NTL, and in late 2019 the BOEM and BSEE were in the process of developing a joint rule to revise existing financial assurance regulations for OCS operations.